Aromatherapy for Women

 How can aromatherapy help me?

-An aromatherapy massage can quite simply improve your circulation, as the power of this type of touch stimulates fresh nutrients to the tissues and removes waste products.
-Your skin will always benefit enormously from any of the essential oils chosen to treat a particular problem.
-As the largest organ of the body you will notice an increased suppleness and softness in your skin and elevated healing of areas with scarring or stretchmarks.
-An aromatherapy massage will encourage dead skin cells to shed and will promote the growth of new, healthier and clearer skin.
-Who would refuse such a wonderful treatment and this is without describing the fantastic health benefits of the essential oils themselves!!!
+An aromatherapy massage is believed to improve your circulation, as the power of this type of touch stimulates fresh nutrients to the tissues and removes waste products.
+It is believed that our skin benefits enormously from any of the essential oils chosen to treat a particular problem.
+As the largest organ of the body you may notice an increased suppleness and softness in your skin and elevated healing of areas with scarring or stretchmarks.
+An aromatherapy massage is believed to encourage dead skin cells to shed and promote the growth of new, healthier and clearer skin.

 There are far more ways for essential oils to be used other than in an aromatherapy massage for example; in a bath; in a diffuser; in a poultice for wound healing and in a smelling stick for issues such as nausea, to name a few.

-Gentle oils such as German and Roman Chamomile, Rose, Sandalwood and Neroli are all wonderful for sensitive skin types.
-Frankincense, Lavender and Ylang Ylang help combination skin types and Geranium, Lavender and Jasmine aid dry skin.
+Gentle oils such as German and Roman Chamomile, Rose, Sandalwood and Neroli are deemed to be wonderful for sensitive skin types.
+Frankincense, Lavender and Ylang Ylang may help combination skin types and Geranium, Lavender and Jasmine may aid dry skin.

-Digestive issues such as diarrhoea, constipation and indigestion can all be eased with essential oils.
+Digestive issues such as diarrhoea, constipation and indigestion may well be eased with essential oils.
 Oils such as; Orange, Black pepper, Sweet fennel and Ginger are stimulants for a constipated system.
-Clary Sage, Lavender, peppermint and Chamomile are antispasmodics and Fennel, Marjoram and Peppermint are eliminating oils and especially effective for flatulence.
+Clary Sage, Lavender, peppermint and Chamomile are antispasmodics and Fennel, Marjoram and Peppermint are eliminating oils and especially helpful for flatulence.

 Boosting the immune system.
-Almost all essential oils have antibacterial qualities that can kick start the immune system.
-Oils such as; Lavender, Thyme, Lemon and Tea Tree are particularly effective at stimulating the immune system.
+Almost all essential oils have antibacterial qualities that are believed to kick start the immune system.
+Oils such as; Lavender, Thyme, Lemon and Tea Tree are thought to be particularly effective at stimulating the immune system.

-The nervous system can really benefit from essential oils especially if we think of the stress and worries that we all have increasing amounts of on a daily basis.
-Stress and anxiety over a long period of time can cause problems such as; adrenal fatigue, high blood pressure, insomnia and an inability to relax.
-Marjoram, Rosemary and Neroli oils can really ease stress.
+The nervous system may really benefit from essential oils especially if we think of the stress and worries that we all have increasing amounts of on a daily basis.
+Stress and anxiety over a long period of time has been documented as causing problems such as; adrenal fatigue, high blood pressure, insomnia and an inability to relax.
+Marjoram, Rosemary and Neroli oils is believed to really ease stress.
 Additionally some oils like Bergamot, Ylang Ylang and Lavender work as sedatives to help slow down our frenetic minds and bodies.

-The musculoskeletal system can also benefit from essential oils.
-Some oils can detoxify such as; Lemon, Fennel and Juniper, thus relieving the painful symptoms of arthritis by reducing swelling and inflammation.
-Rubifacient oils such as Eucalyptus, Black pepper and Ginger warm and stimulate the blood and send oxygen to stiff muscles and joints, helping to eliminate waste products.
+The musculoskeletal system may also benefit from essential oils.
+Some oils may detoxify such as; Lemon, Fennel and Juniper, thus relieving the painful symptoms of arthritis by reducing swelling and inflammation.
+Rubifacient oils such as Eucalyptus, Black pepper and Ginger are described as warming and stimulating the blood and are thought to send oxygen to stiff muscles and joints, helping to eliminate waste products.

-There are many respiratory conditions that can benefit from essential oils.
+There are many respiratory conditions that may benefit from essential oils.
 The aroma of certain essential oils directly benefit the respiratory system and help conditions such as bronchitis, pneumonia, flu, coughs and colds.
-Using a diffuser or oil burner with oils such as; Spike Lavender, Eucalyptus and Lemongrass will certainly ease many respiratory issues as they can decongest, encourage the clearing of mucus and help to treat infections.
+Using a diffuser or oil burner with oils such as; Spike Lavender, Eucalyptus and Lemongrass will certainly aid in easing many respiratory issues as they can decongest and encourage the clearing of mucus and help to treat infections.

-Other conditions that essential oils can alleviate and treat are:
+Other conditions that essential oils may alleviate and treat are:

 Menopause symptoms; PMT; skin conditions such as itching, acne, burns and wounds; insomnia; depression; migraine; headaches; nervous tension and stress; vertigo; menstrual problems; loss of appetite; gripey pains; stomach cramps; constipation and diarrhoea; asthma; catarrh; sinusitis; Aches and pains; arthritis; cellulitis; gout; high and low blood pressure; poor circulation; oedema and water retention; rheumatism and allergies.